 About

 Hailed by the New York Times for his “robust singing” and Opera News for his “exquisite vocal beauty,” Grammy Award winning Canadian baritone Elliot Madore has established himself as an international artist in demand at the leading opera houses and orchestras of the world.
-In the 2024 – 2025 season Mr. Madore makes his role debut at the title role in Ambroise Thomas’s Hamlet, with Jacques Lacombe conducting Alain Gauthier’s production at Opéra de Montreal and a return to his longstanding collaboration with the Boston Symphony to sing Fritz in Korngold’s Die tote Stadt conducted by music director Andris Nelsons.
-Additional announced engagements include his signature Carmina Burana with Colorado Symphony conducted by Brett Mitchell, and a reprise of his recital “Wanderings: A Portrait of the Artist as as Middle-Aged Man” with Chamberfest Brown County.
+In the 2024 – 2025 season Mr. Madore makes his role debut at the title role in Ambroise Thomas’s Hamlet, with Jacques Lacombe conducting Alain Gauthier’s production at Opéra de Montreal and a return to his long standing collaboration with the Boston Symphony to sing Frank and Fritz in Korngold’s Die tote Stadt conducted by music director Andris Nelsons.
+Additional announced engagements include his signature Carmina Burana with Colorado Symphony conducted by Brett Mitchell, a double bill of Carmina Burana and Michael Tilson Thomas’ Tilke Songs with the Louisville Orchestra, and Haydn’s Lord Nelson Mass with the Reno Philharmonic.

 The 2023 – 2024 season saw Mr. Madore’s return to Opernhaus Zürich as Oreste in Gluck’s Iphigénie en Tauride, with George Petrou leading the Orchestra La Scintilla, as well as Anthony Hope in Sweeney Todd, opposite Bryn Terfel in the title role.
 Mr. Madore also made his house debut with Boston Lyric Opera as Orpheus in Matt Aucoin’s Eurydice, conducted by the composer, and returned to the title role in Don Giovanni with both Cincinnati Opera and Edmonton Opera.
 Concert appearances included baritone soloist in Carmina Burana with London Symphony Orchestra, Orchestre Symphonique de Montreal and the Baltimore Symphony, Faure’s Requiem with the Alabama Symphony, and Duruflé’s Requiem with the Cincinnati Symphony.
 He also appeared as the baritone soloist in Tan Dun’s Buddha Passion with the Santa Cecilia Orchestra and with Müpa Budapest.
 Mr. Madore also continued his position as a performing Associate Professor of Voice with the Cincinnati Conservatory of Music faculty.